 Once your team becomes competitive, you may wish to purchase goals for them to practice with.
 Because goalball goals are specialized for the sport and the demand is small, they can be cost prohibitive.
 Several teams have produced low-cost goals using PVC.
 The dimensions of the goals can be found in the goalball rules on the International Blind Sports Association website.

 Now that you know how to play and what is required, we want to help you find a team to join!
 There are goalball teams and programs across the country of varying ages and levels of intensity.
-Contact Kevin Brousard, Membership Manager at USABA, to find a program or team near you; firstname.lastname@example.org or 719-866-3019.
+Contact Jake Czechowski to find a program or team near you at firstname.lastname@example.org.
 To confirm you meet the vision requirements to play goalball at a competitive level, you will need to become nationally classified.
 Vision requirements and application procedures can be found here.

 U.S. Association of Blind Athletes serves as the National Governing Body for the Paralympic sport of Goalball.